AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md

 You can configure messages to appear in the following situations:

-* `On load message`: Displays when the proof first opens.
+* **On load message**: Displays when the proof first opens.
 Useful for explaining to users how to review a proof or to provide a disclaimer or other legal text.
-* `On decision message`: Displays when a user selects a decision on a proof.
+* **On decision message**: Displays when a user selects a decision on a proof.
 Useful for giving your users checklists for things such as brand or regulatory compliance.
 For information about decisions, see [Make a decision on a proof in the proofing viewer](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md).

-* `Confirm button text`: The label that displays on the button in the On load pop-up message explained above.
+* **Confirm button text**: The label that displays on the button in the On load pop-up message explained above.

 To create pop-up messages for proofs:

-1. Click `Edit` to the right of the message you want to customize.
+1. Click **Edit** to the right of the message you want to customize.
-1. Specify a message and include the appropriate formatting, then click `Save`.
+1. Specify a message and include the appropriate formatting, then click **Save**.
-1. (Optional) If you customized the On load message and you want to also customize the confirmation button label, click  `Edit` to the right of  `Confirm button text`, specify a label, then click  `Save`.&nbsp;
+1. (Optional) If you customized the On load message and you want to also customize the confirmation button label, click&nbsp;**Edit** to the right of&nbsp;**Confirm button text**, specify a label, then click&nbsp;**Save**.&nbsp;

 ## Configure proof defaults